gimli-php

 Gimli supports various parameter patterns:

-Pattern Description Example
+Pattern Description Validation

-:all Any character except / /product/:all
+:all Any character except / Alphanumeric + safe chars, max 100 chars

-:alphanumeric Alphanumeric characters /username/:alphanumeric
+:alphanumeric Alphanumeric characters Only a-zA-Z0-9, max 50 chars

-:integer Integer values /page/:integer
+:integer Integer values Only digits, max 10 digits

-:numeric Numeric values (including floats) /price/:numeric
+:numeric Numeric values Proper decimal format

 Type Casting